Chapter Nine II

 “I guess.
 You taught me how to walk around on my hands, but that wasn’t a direct transmission, I had to fall over a bunch first.”

 “One thing at a time.
 First, he hasn’t formally opened the door, I think he will, he’s spent a fair amount of time with me.
 He’s not likely to visit for no reason.
 He went into my head as a test.
 Second, we never thought about exchanging physical skills.
 I’m not sure we can.
 He’s going to transfer a, what, a neuro-physical skill.
-It’s not a bodily movement skill.”
+It’s not a proprioceptive skill.”

 “What does he know about us?”